alphagov/govuk-developer-docs/source/manual/pingdom.html.md

 ## Access Pingdom

-GOV.UK account credentials for Pingdom are available in [govuk-secrets](https://github.com/alphagov/govuk-secrets) via the [Technical 2nd Line password store](https://github.com/alphagov/govuk-secrets/tree/master/pass) under `monitoring/pingdom`.
+Login credentials for Pingdom are under `2ndline/pingdom` in [Secrets Manager](secrets-manager.html).

 ## Add a Pingdom check